Lake Houston Fishing Guide (May 2026): Best Spots, Maps & Tips

 - Minimum length: 10 inches

 When fishing with a guide, bag limits apply to the total party minus guides and deckhands.
 Always measure fish immediately and release undersized fish carefully to ensure survival.
+Hot weather demands extra care in fish handling.

 Lake Houston Fishing Map and Navigation Tips

 Understanding Lake Houston's layout dramatically improves fishing success.
 The Houston lake fishing map reveals key structures and depths essential for locating fish.
+The lake stretches approximately 10 miles from the dam to the river forks, with most productive fishing occurring in the upper third.

 Key Map Features